Phoenix’ Channels

 Hacking versus doing things ‘correctly’

-An article, posted more than 13 years ago filed in programming, hacking, agile, fast, quick, dirty, release, development, bazaar & cathedral.
+An article, posted about 14 years ago filed in programming, hacking, agile, fast, quick, dirty, release, development, bazaar & cathedral.

 Although in mainstream media hacking is considered as something bad, something criminals would do, hacking has really nothing to do with bad things.
 Hacking in software is about building a bazaar instead of building a cathedral (Raymond, 1999).
 Hacking is central to the idea of agile programming and the free software movement.
 While building a cathedral is about planning things properly, the bazaar way is the shacky way of hacking things together.
 Being able to build something cheaply, quickly.
 The it-just-works approach.
 Others counter this notion of hacking it together as something being unstable.
 In the long run, they argue, hacking will be more expensive.
 But think about it… how often have you worked on something great, something really complex, something you’ve tried to release perfectly, and a) how often have you succeeded in actually releasing something and b) how much better has it become through this careful process of discussing, planning and crafting - doing it the right …